jishengpeng/WavTokenizer/README.md

-### 🎉🎉 with WavTokenizer, you can represent speech, music, and audio with only 40 tokens one second!
+### 🎉🎉 with WavTokenizer, you can represent speech, music, and audio with only 40 tokens per second!
 ### 🎉🎉 with WavTokenizer, You can get strong reconstruction results.
 ### 🎉🎉 WavTokenizer owns rich semantic information and is build for audio language models such as GPT4-o.